 DOs graduate from medical schools, complete residencies and fellowships, and are licensed to perform surgery, prescribe medications, and use advanced technologies like allopathic physicians.

-Although more research is needed confirm the effectiveness of osteopathy, many patients find it to be safe and effective in treating their conditions.
+Although more research is needed confirm the effectiveness of osteopathy, many people find it to be safe and effective in treating their conditions.